Then the Global Politics programme is just the thing for you.

 2. Proof of sufficient proficiency in English

 You can find all accepted tests and scores on our Language Requirements webpage.
 Although complete applications are preferred, you can begin your application before you have completed the test and then submit your passing score once you have been conditionally admitted.

 3. Proof of sufficient proficiency in Mathematics

-After you apply to the programme and upload the required documents in our student portal, your International Student Advisor will determine whether your diploma is equivalent to the Dutch VWO-diploma and whether your mathematics level is sufficient.
+After you've applied for the programme and uploaded the required documents in your VU Dashboard, the International Office will determine whether your diploma is equivalent to the Dutch VWO-diploma and whether your mathematics level is sufficient.